 the pattern for all Article paths is myarticles/[node:title] and the pattern for Basic page is basicpages/[node:title].
 A bit further down that page you can also set the pattern for taxonomy and users.
 When you are happy with the patterns just hit Save Configuration.

-Now if you create new content(_Content-> add-content ->
+Now if you create new content(Content-> add-content -> pagetype) your pages will have seo-friendly urls.

 Transliteration helps out with chars you don’t want in a URL, for example åäö.
 Download the module, install it and activate it.